hnjolles1/Portfolio/README.md

 # Hope Jolles - Portfolio
-Portfolio of Technical Projects and Training
+The following includes samples of content from a portfolio of Technical Projects and Training.